Elly Schlein MEP says a European green and progressive front is the real alternative to nationalism and neoliberalism

 First of all, with regard to the balance of power inside the European Parliament, no major surprises arose, considering what was expected during the months preceding the vote.
 The main European political families faced a downsizing in numbers: the European People’s Party (EPP) went from 216 seats won in 2014 to 179, while the Social Democrats (S&D) have witnessed a smaller decrease than forecast, going from 191 seats to 153.

-Secondly, an important point to emphasize is how the eurosceptics, nationalists and far-right forces remain a minority within the European parliament.
-At the same time, however, the rhetoric of some political actors and observers in Brussels, according to which the eurosceptic wave would have been stopped, is far from realistic.
-That is clear if we look at the eurosceptic and extreme right parties’ results at the national level: eurosceptics and far-right parties are unfortunately the first force in the United Kingdom (Nigel Farage’s Brexit Party), in Italy (Salvini’s Northern League), in France (the Rassemblement National of Marine Le Pen), in Poland (where PiS scored 45.38%) and in Hungary (where Orban’s party, Fidesz, got over 50% of the votes).
+Secondly, an important point to emphasise is how the Eurosceptics, nationalists and far-right forces remain a minority within the European Parliament.
+At the same time, however, the rhetoric of some political actors and observers in Brussels, according to which the Eurosceptic wave would have been stopped, is far from realistic.
+That is clear if we look at the Eurosceptic and extreme right parties’ results at the national level: Eurosceptics and far-right parties are unfortunately the first force in the United Kingdom (Nigel Farage’s Brexit Party), in Italy (Salvini’s Northern League), in France (the Rassemblement National of Marine Le Pen), in Poland (where PiS scored 45.38%) and in Hungary (where Orban’s party, Fidesz, got over 50% of the votes).

 As we know, however, within the European Parliament different majorities can also be built on different issues.
 In this sense, a fourth significant point is that the progressive and liberal forces together get very close to the absolute majority even without the votes of the EPP.
 This could lead to the creation of even more progressive alliances inside the EP and to major achievements on certain issues.
 The hypothesis of a majority made of EPP, Conservatives, Nationalist and far-right forces seems less likely (and obviously scary) as it would control lower numbers than those previously mentioned (not to mention the huge political contradictions that would emerge in such a coalition).
 The fact, however, that these forces have become the first party in different countries will certainly affect the debate within the Council, the institution where the European governments are represented.
 They sit in some influential governments but will also threaten the governments in power where they managed to become the first party.